sllurp/sllurp/README.md

 ## Quick Start

+Make sure you have the prerequisite Python modules installed.
+Use the `pip` package manager to load the requirements:

+    pip install -r requirements.txt

 To connect to a reader and perform EPC Gen 2 inventory for 10 seconds:

 1. Figure out your reader's IP address `ip.add.re.ss`